If you live in Belgium and you have income from another country, both countries will want to tax the entire income and that may result in double tax.

 For pensions, that is box V.C.

-Dividends, interest and royalties are taxable in both countries, and usually the tax withheld in the country of source is limited to 10 or 15% when you present a certificate of residence.
-In Belgium, you declare the net income after tax and you pay 30% tax on that net income.
+some Dividends, interest and royalties are taxable in both countries, and usually the tax withheld in the country of source is limited to 10 or 15% when you present a certificate of residence.
+In Belgium, you declare the net income after deduction of the foreign tax and you pay 30% tax on that net income.

 - the Guide